Papyrus: History

+Papyrus was gradually overtaken in Europe by a rival writing surface that rose in prominence known as parchment, which was made from animal skins.
+By the beginning of the 4th century CE, the most important books began to be manufactured in parchment, and works worth preserving were transferred from papyrus to parchment.
+Parchment had significant advantages over papyrus, including higher durability in moist climates and being more conducive to writing on both sides of the surface.
+The main advantage of papyrus had been its cheaper raw material — the papyrus plant is easy to cultivate in a suitable climate and produces more writing material than animal hides (the most expensive books, made from foetal vellum would take up to dozens of bovine fetuses to produce).
+However, as trade networks declined, the availability of papyrus outside the range of the papyrus plant became limited and it thus lost its cost advantage.

-Papyrus was replaced in Europe by the cheaper, locally produced products parchment and vellum, of significantly higher durability in moist climates, though Henri Pirenne's connection of its disappearance with the Muslim conquest of Egypt between 639 and 646 CE is contested.
-Its last appearance in the Merovingian chancery is with a document of 692, though it was known in Gaul until the middle of the following century.
-The latest certain dates for the use of papyrus are 1057 for a papal decree (typically conservative, all papal bulls were on papyrus until 1022), under Pope Victor II, and 1087 for an Arabic document.
-Its use in Egypt continued until it was replaced by less expensive paper introduced by the Islamic world who originally learned of it from the Chinese.
+Papyrus' last appearance in the Merovingian chancery was with a document from 692 CE, though it was known in Gaul until the middle of the following century.
+The latest certain dates for the use of papyrus in Europe are 1057 for a papal decree (typically conservative, all papal bulls were on papyrus until 1022), under Pope Victor II, and 1087 for an Arabic document.
+Its use in Egypt continued until it was replaced by less expensive paper introduced by the Islamic world, which originally learned of it from the Chinese.
 By the 12th century, parchment and paper were in use in the Byzantine Empire, but papyrus was still an option.